 So what elements of the website should you optimize to increase the loading speed?

 - image compression,

 Robots.txt is a text file whose main job is to instruct search engines which elements of the website should read and which should skip.
 WordPress users can easily optimize the robot.txt file thanks to the Yoast plugin (mentioned above).

 An example of the correctly optimized robots.txt file:

 Whereas, sitemap contains a list of pages on a given website.
 It tells search engines which content on the website is the most important, i. e. which can be crawled and indexed.
 As in the case of robots.txt, if you want to create a sitemap file, you just need to have the Yoast plugin installed.

 To sum up

 Here I have presented to you the 20 most important elements which you must consider in the first place if you plan to start your SEO adventure.
+When divided in three areas: on-page SEO, Content, and Technical SEO they will be better to analyze.
 Remember, however, that doing SEO on your own is more difficult than it may seem.
-As I mentioned in the introduction, SEO evolves all the time – the 20 elements listed above may lose their validity due to changes in Google’s algorithms.
+As I mentioned in the introduction, search engines evolve all the time – the 20 elements listed above may lose their validity due to changes in Google’s algorithms.
 That’s why I strongly recommend you to start a collaboration with a professional SEO agency that will help you optimize your website properly.
 As a result, over time Google will love your website, you will appear in TOP 10 search results and the web traffic will increase.
 And all this, thanks to SEO!